Best used cars

 The Dacia Duster is the least expensive way to own an SUV and it’s actually one of the slowest-depreciating cars on the market.
 That makes it an easy used car to recommend, as secondhand buyers are likely to continue to benefit from solid residual values.
 Build quality is also strong and while the dashboard feels dated, and the interior is functional rather than stylish or luxurious, the Duster has always been great value.

 It suffers from plenty of body lean if you try to take corners at any speed, but the upside is that the soft suspension makes longer journeys comfortable.
 The 109bhp diesel engine suits the character of the Duster best, because it’s capable of pulling harder than the petrols from lower in the rev range.
-Entry-level Access trim is about as sparse as is possible, but £8,000 ought to secure you a three-year-old diesel model in mid-range Ambiance spec.
+Entry-level Access trim is about as sparse as is possible, but £8,000 ought to secure you a mid-range Ambiance spec model.

-If you like the idea of a car with eco credentials and you don’t need to do very long journeys, the all-electric Nissan Leaf is well worth a look – partly because despite the model costing over £25,000 when new, three-year-old Leafs are available for just £11,000.
+If you like the idea of a car with eco credentials and you don’t need to do very long journeys, the all-electric Nissan Leaf is well worth a look – partly because despite the model costing over £25,000 when new, used first-generation Leafs are now available for less than £11,000.
 With a range of around 120 miles, the Leaf isn’t as impractical as it might seem, while the driving experience is comfortable and silent and motorway journeys are a real possibility.

 Look out for models with the optional on-board charger, as this allows the battery to be recharged in four hours rather than 12 – assuming you can find a charging station or install a charging point at home.
 One other thing to bear in mind; the Leaf and its batteries can be bought together new, but most owners chose to lease the batteries in order to benefit from a lifetime battery guarantee and a lower initial purchase price.
 If you buy a secondhand Leaf with leased batteries, you’ll have to continue the repayments.
 These come in at around £70-£110 a month, depending on your annual mileage and the length of the contract.